EVERLASTYING

 ⋆.˚⟡ ࣪ ˖

-Adjust and tailor this packing list to fit your needs on what to wear in Taiwan during the fall.
+Are you planning to explore bustling cities, hike in the mountains, or relax on the beach?
+Adjust this packing list to suit your needs for what to wear in Taiwan during the fall.

 Clothing Essentials